usvacloud/usva/APISPEC.md

 In order to authorize a request, you need to set `Authorization` header to `Bearer <password>` with base64 encoded password.

-Example of authorization header, where file is locked with password `tapsaisbest` (this example will be used in sample requests):
+Example of authorization header, where file is locked with password `usvaisbest` (this example will be used in sample requests):

 | Name          | Value                   | Description |
 | ------------- | ----------------------- | ----------- |